Dev-cmyser/Notes/Neovim config showcase.md

 But Lunar hard in settings, because It's different from astro and nvchad

 Because I on my own build  until now

 My features :
 1. Really fast file indexing
 2. Easy for editing (Especially for astrovim users)
-3.
+3. Easy for new users in vim and easy hotkeys

+Introduction is finished, let's go to build!